ce-rust/cerk/cerk_port_mqtt/README.md

 The following configurations are optional.

-#### send_qos

-The [quality of service](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718099) for message delivery.
-The quality of service is only for the MQTT broker and does not change any behavior of the router or the port.

-* 0: At most once delivery (default)
-* 1: At least once delivery
-* 2: Exactly once delivery

-E.g. `Config::U8(0)`

 #### subscribe_topic

-The value has to be of type `Config::String` and contains the MQTT topic name to which the router should subscribe to.
+The value has to by of type `Config::String` and contain the MQTT topic name  which the router should subscribe to.

-#### subscribe_qos

-The [quality of service](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718099) for the topic subscription.
-The value has to be of type `Config::U8` and currently only `0` (At most once delivery) is supported. (see https://github.com/ce-rust/cerk/issues/71)

 ### Configuration Examples